theTyster/theTyster/README.md

 I have been studying web development every day since January 2023.
 I have come a long way, but I still have so much to learn.

 I want to create software that empowers users with:
-- Privacy
+- Accessible interfaces
-- Transparency
+- Transparent Privacy
-- Integrations
+- Seamless Integrations

 ## My Personal Tech Stack
 I run multiple servers at home and have set up web servers for clients remotely.
 So, I appreciate tools that are portable and lightweight.